meizeddin/Logic_Tutor/README.md

   - Inside the LogicTutor_jar directory, you will also find a savedEvaluations directory and a savedManipulations one: they are used for saving results from the application.
   - Finally, you will also find a DB directory that holds the database, you do not need to touch that.
 It is used to load test questions onto the application.
 ---
-For any more information contact me on:
+For any more information, contact me on:
 -
 Email:
 -       meizeddin@gmail.com